Back to docs

 Keep Notes Synced While You Work

 Background sync keeps your notes synchronized even when Strayfiles isn’t open.
-A lightweight process runs in the background, watching for file changes and syncing them to Stray Cloud automatically.
+A lightweight daemon runs in the background, providing full bidirectional sync between your local files and Stray Cloud.

 How It Works